Murder of Yeardley Love: Appeals process

 The Court of Appeals of Virginia issued a ruling on April 23, 2013, which granted Huguely an appeal based on two key issues.
 The court agreed with the defense's argument that Huguely's right to counsel was violated when one of his attorneys, Rhonda Quagliana, fell ill and missed a day of trial.
-The court also granted the appeal based on the failure to exclude "Juror 32" because of possible doubts about that juror's impartiality.
+The court also granted the appeal based on the failure to exclude "Juror 32," because of possible doubts about that juror's impartiality.
 The Court of Appeals then heard oral arguments from Huguely's new lawyer, former U.S. Solicitor General Paul Clement, on December 11, 2013.
 Clement argued for a new trial, arguing Huguely was denied his right to an attorney when one of his two lawyers fell ill during the trial.
-Nine days into the trial, Huguely co-counsel Quagliana became visibly ill with stomach flu, but the trial judge refused to grant a continuance, even though Huguely objected: co-counsel Frances Lawrence was asked by the trial judge whether he could proceed without Quagliana and said he could.
-In addition to raising questions about "Juror 32", Huguely's appeal team also objected to the trial judge's refusal to allow "blame the victim" questions of jurors and said the jury was not properly instructed on the definition of "malice", an element in a second-degree murder conviction.
+Nine days into the trial, Huguely co-counsel Quagliana became visibly ill with stomach flu, but the trial judge refused to grant a continuance, even though Huguely objected; co-counsel Frances Lawrence was asked by the trial judge whether he could proceed without Quagliana, and affirmed he could.
+In addition to raising questions about "Juror 32," Huguely's appeal team also objected to the trial judge's refusal to allow "blame the victim" questions of jurors, and said the jury was not properly instructed on the definition of "malice," an element in a second-degree murder conviction.
 The Court of Appeals ruled against Huguely on March 4, 2014, affirming the second-degree murder conviction.
-In November 2014 the Virginia Supreme Court declined to consider Huguely's appeal.
+In November 2014, the Virginia Supreme Court declined to consider Huguely's appeal.

-More than four years after Huguely was sent to prison, his mother Marta Murphy spoke out.
-Murphy said that her son should have been convicted of a lesser charge and face less prison time as the murder was a "drunken accident."
-Murphy concluded that Huguely had no intent to murder Love and that Love's death was caused by injuries sustained from falling off the bed.
+More than four years after Huguely was sent to prison, his mother, Marta Murphy, spoke out.
+Murphy said that her son should have been convicted of a lesser charge and face less prison time, as the murder was a "drunken accident."
+Murphy concluded that Huguely had no intent to murder Love, and that Love's death was caused by injuries sustained from falling off the bed.
 Marta Murphy claimed she waited to speak out in respect for Love's family.
-Murphy believes that the criminal justice system has proven to be wrong and did not come to the correct verdict concerning her son.
+Murphy believes that the criminal justice system has proven to be wrong, and did not come to the correct verdict concerning her son.